tthtlc/myhux/_posts/2024-11-22-chasing_hexagon.md

 ---
-title: "AI generated javascript: Chasing on hexagon"
+title: "Chasing on hexagon"
 tags:
-  - AI, chatbot, Mathematics, graphics
+  - graphics
 ---

 Chasing diagram on hexagon.